 - The problem does not impair the use or market value of the vehicle; or

 - The problem is the result of abuse, neglect, or unauthorized modifications or alterations of the vehicle.

 Refund and Replacement Eligibility Requirements

 - It gives the company an opportunity to repair the defect (the manufacturer gets one chance to repair the defect after notification); and

 - It lets the company know of your intention to use Idaho’s lemon law if the defect is not properly repaired.

-The manufacturer may require you first go through an arbitration program before filing a lawsuit
+The manufacturer may require you first go through an arbitration program before filing a lawsuit under the lemon law.

-lemon law.
+Automobile manufacturers doing business in Idaho must offer consumers an arbitration program that considers consumers’ warranty-related disputes.
+A manufacturer’s arbitration program provides consumers a fast and simple way to resolve disputes.
+Arbitrators consider arguments based on the lemon law.
 An arbitrator is not a judge, and is not required to apply the law the way a court would.

 If the manufacturer requires it, consumers must first go through the manufacturer’s arbitration program before filing a lawsuit under the lemon law.
 You may not have to wait until all the lemon law criteria are met before going through arbitration, although you might have a stronger case if all the criteria are met.

 You, as the consumer, have certain rights during the arbitration process.
 These include: